Table of Contents

 A microcytic anemia

-Sideroblastic anemia is defined as microcytic anemia in which the bone marrow produces sideroblasts, i.e., ring-shaped blood cells, instead of normal, round-shaped red blood cells.
-This is due to the inability of the body to place iron properly into hemoglobin.
+Sideroblastic anemia is a form of microcytic anemia in which the bone marrow produces sideroblasts, i.e., ring-shaped blood cells, instead of normal, round-shaped red blood cells.
+This is due to the body’s inability to place iron into hemoglobin properly.
 The shape can be described as abnormal nucleated erythroblasts, with iron saturating the mitochondria.
-This forms a ring around the nucleus giving the classic ring shape.
+This forms a ring around the nucleus, giving the classic ring shape.

 Epidemiology of Sideroblastic Anemia

-Congenital X-linked sideroblastic anemia usually manifests in childhood but can remain undiagnosed for a long time only to present late in the 4th – 8th decade of life.
-The primary acquired sideroblastic anemia occurs with a median age of 75 years.
+Congenital X-linked sideroblastic anemia usually manifests in childhood but can remain undiagnosed for a long time, only to present late in the 4th – 8th decade of life.
+Primary acquired sideroblastic anemia occurs with a median age of 75 years.

 Etiology of Sideroblastic Anemia